argonautproject/questionnaire/source/pages/_includes/example-aq-next1.md

               "http://fhir.org/guides/argonaut-questionnaire/StructureDefinition/argo-questionnaire"
             ]
           },
-          //the 'url' element identifies the adaptive questionnaire - the set of questions for a particular adaptive questionnaire
+          //COMMENT -the 'url' element identifies the adaptive questionnaire - the set of questions for a particular adaptive questionnaire
           "url": "http://fhir.org/guides/argonaut-questionnaire/Questionnaire/questionnaire-example-adaptive-sampler",
           "title": "Argonaut Questionnaire Sampler",
           "status": "draft",
-          ...
+          ...[snipped for brevity]....
-          //first item group is a display only
+          //COMMENT -first item group is a display only "item": [
-          "item": [
           {
             "linkId": "g1",
-            // unique url for the Server to identify the adaptive questionnaire question for processing  (figure out what is the next question and/or calculating the score) this could also be a GUID.
+            //COMMENT - unique url for the Server to identify the adaptive questionnaire question for processing  (figure out what is the next question and/or calculating the score) this could also be a GUID.
             "definition": "http://fhir.org/guides/argonaut-questionnaire/Questionnaire/questionnaire-example-adaptive-sampler#g1"
             "text": "Header Text",
             "type": "group",